logtay/image-generator/README.md

 ### How to Receive Data

+Once the server is running and listening for a request, you can begin using the micro service.
+The client.py file takes a keyword and sends it to the server which then interacts with the API.
+The image URL is then sent back to the client via the ZeroMQ pipeline.

 **Instructions:**
 1. Download both server.py and client.py files.
 2. Open in your IDE of choice.
 I used PyCharm.